![]() |

 Mort Walker Beetle Bailey, the world's most famous work-shirking private, must envy the comfortable lifestyle now enjoyed by his creator, celebrated cartoonist Mort Walker.
 But making it to the top of the competitive newspaper comics field took plenty of hard work, which was never popular in Beetle's bailiwick.
 The year 2000 marked the completion of "Mort Walker's Private Scrapbook".
 For half a century Beetle has lived up to his reputation for sowing laziness in the ranks, while Walker earned his rank as the world's most prolific cartoonist, along with stacks of prestigious honors and awards.
-In May 2000, Walker was honored by the United States Army at the Pentagon with The Decoration for Distinguished Civilian Service, the highest award the Secretary of the Army can bestow on a civilian.
-He was also lauded at the Pentagon ceremony by the Association of the United States Army, the National World War II Memorial Campaign and the Non Commissioned Officers Association for his efforts to help build awareness and raise funds for the National World War II Memorial.
-A Twilight Tattoo sunset parade, hosted by the Army Office of Public Affairs and the Military District of Washington, was performed in his honor.
-The University of Missouri, Walker's alma mater, mounted a Beetle Bailey 50th anniversary exhibition in the grand concourse of the Elmer Ellis Library from Sept.
+In May 2000, Walker was honored by the The University of Missouri, Walker's alma mater, mounted a Beetle Bailey 50th anniversary exhibition in the grand concourse of the Elmer Ellis Library from Sept.
 1-30, 2000.
 The exhibition included original daily and Sunday strips, copies of published reprints of the strips, and poster-size lithographs of selected strips.
 The retrospective also includes a section on Walker's days on campus, focused primarily on his editorship of a campus humor magazine that was regularly in trouble with the campus administration.
 And the exhibition looks back at a visit Walker paid to the campus in 1992 for the dedication of a life-sized Beetle Bailey statue, which resides in front of the University alumni center on a busy campus street.

 Beetle, in a proud military salute, was featured as a 45-foot tall helium parade balloon that made its television debut in the 2000 Fourth of July Parade in Philadelphia.
 The Beetle balloon also highlighted the Thanksgiving parade on Nov.
 19, 2000 and in 2005, in Stamford, Conn.
 Born in 1923 in El Dorado, Kan., Walker published his first comic when